Overview

 The NanoFutures Scholars Undergraduate Research Programme provides research experience in nanoscience and nanotechnology to undergraduate students who have previously only had limited exposure to research.
 Applicants will be selected based on their academic achievement and potential in the context of their education to date and on the benefit which the programme might provide.

-The residential programme will run over 8 weeks at the University of Cambridge, from the 10th July to the 1st September 2023.
+The residential programme will run over 8 weeks at the University of Cambridge.
 NanoFutures Scholars will be paid at the Cambridge Living Wage, will be reimbursed travel (via public transport) to and from Cambridge, and will be provided, free of charge, with single accommodation at Selwyn College, Cambridge for the duration of the programme including weekends.

 The NanoDTC is hugely grateful to Selwyn and its donors for its generous and ongoing support for the NanoFutures Scholars programme.